How to Hang Prepasted Wallpaper

 - Let the strip rest for the amount of time recommended in the manufacturer’s hanging instructions, usually about 2-5 minutes.

-- Unfold the bottom half and smooth into place.
+- Smooth the bottom half into place.

 - Wash off excess paste with a damp sponge and clean water.
-Remember always to use clean water.

 - Touch the edges tightly together, but don’t overlap the strips.